Alibaba Stock Analysis (NYSE:BABA)

 Should you sell BABA stock?

-- The company is trading at a price to sales multiple of 13.4, which is higher in comparison to the Internet Commerce industry average of 0.7, making BABA stock expensive.
+- BABA stock is trading at a PS multiple of 16.4, which is a negative when compared to the Internet Commerce industry average multiple of 0.7.

 Alibaba’s stock price has fluctuated also based on the perceived strengths and weaknesses of the Chinese economy as majority of its revenues come from China.
 Alibaba stock price history shows that the stock saw a steep decline in 2015 when the concerns around Chinese economy were at its peak.
 The stock later recovered when the concerns around Chinese economy receded.
 Alibaba has managed a very high revenue growth rate in spite of its size.
 Alibaba is also expanding in to areas which will boost profits.